 Tumors (for example, lymphoma) of the eye are rare causes of floaters.
-Foreign objects in the eye can cause floaters but usually cause other symptoms, such as vision loss, eye pain, or eye redness, that are more troublesome than floaters.
+Foreign objects in the eye can cause floaters but usually cause other symptoms, such as vision loss (see Vision Loss, Sudden ), eye pain (see Eye Pain ), or eye redness (see Eye Redness ), that are more troublesome than floaters.

 Not every instance of eye floaters requires an immediate evaluation by a doctor.
 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.

 In people with floaters, certain symptoms and characteristics are cause for concern.
 They include

 Although most often floaters are not serious, people who have warning signs should see an eye doctor right away.
 They may have a serious vitreous or retinal disorder, and waiting a few days, or sometimes even hours, may lead to a permanent loss of vision.
 People without warning signs who have begun to notice a few floaters should see a doctor when practical, although a delay of a few days or more is unlikely to be harmful.
 People who have had floaters for some time and have no other symptoms should have an eye examination at some point, but timing is not critical.